PERMANENT FUEL-LESS ELECTRICITY

 It is power that is needed.
 Power cannot be captured from it directly.
 It is created by changing the state of the permanent magnet system.
 Such a change directly creates electrical power (second Maxwell equation above).

-The PMIG converts its energy source into a power source by shuttling the freely-supplied magnetic field between two different paths thereby producing electricity (V = -dB/dt) which presents as electrical power (Volts X Amps) in the output coil with resistive load that surrounds the common part of the magnetic paths.
-The resistive load to which the output coil is connected harvests this electrical energy out of the PMIG as the power is generated.
+The PMIG converts its energy source into a power source by shuttling the freely-supplied magnetic field over two different paths thereby producing electricity [V = (-dB/dt)A] which presents as electrical power [Volts X Amps] in the output coil with resistive load that surrounds the common part of the magnetic paths.
+The resistive load to which the output coil is connected harvests this electrical energy out of the PMIG and the PMO as the power is generated.
 The permanent magnet accomplishes four functions: 1) it freely and forever produces a magnetic field, which is an energy field; 2) it responds to reluctance changes in the magnetic path with more or less MMF; 3) it freely replaces the energy lost due to eddy currents; and 4) it is a stationary part of the Lenz interaction that takes place between it and the stationary output coil when electrical energy is harvested into the resistive load.

 -